mihiarc/awesome-parcels/README.md

 > A curated list of free land parcel data sources, tools, and resources for GIS professionals, researchers, and developers.

 Land parcel data is fundamental for urban planning, real estate analysis, environmental studies, and many other applications.
-This list focuses on freely available, high-quality parcel datasets and related tools.
+This list focuses on freely available parcel data.

 ## Contents